ptxtmp/ptx_assistant/README.md

 # PTX Assistant - Chainlit App Setup Guide

-This guide will help you set up and run the PTX Assistant Chainlit application, a document-based question answering system.
+This guide will help you set up and run the PTX Assistant Chainlit application, a document-based question-answering system.

 ## Prerequisites